Arnab-Sarker/aaaa/index.md

 * I have worked in application of Machine learning in Water Cherenkov detectors which are used for the detection of neutrinos.
 * For my Master's project, I have studied the CP Violation in Charm systems.
-* During my Bachelor's, I have developed worked with a group to develop SiPM detector for detection of cosmic muons.
+* During my Bachelor's, I have worked with a group to develop SiPM detector for detection of cosmic muons.

 ```markdown